 - How an advocate can become your legal game-changer

 About the instructor

-As a marriage and family therapist with over 30 years experience, Dr. Karin Huffer identified, in 1995, that extreme stress caused by our adversarial courts of law exacerbates health problems and can cause PTSD and anxiety disorders.
+As a marriage and family therapist with over 30 years experience, the late Dr. Karin Huffer identified, in 1995, that extreme stress caused by our adversarial courts of law exacerbates health problems and can cause PTSD and anxiety disorders.
 In response, she conducted a longitudinal survey identifying the unique needs of litigants with PTSD and developed a healing 8-step protocol for prevention and recovery.
 Dr. Huffer was founder of Equal Access Advocates, and conducted webinars that certify advocates in using the Americans with Disabilities Act (ADA) to help disabled litigants participate fully and equally in court.

 Dr. Huffer was an adjunct professor at the John Jay College of Criminal Justice, New York, N.Y.
 She held an M.S. in psychology from the University of Nevada Las Vegas.
 She was licensed by the Nevada State Board of Marriage and Family Therapists (#0082), and was a certified EMDR therapist.
 Dr. Huffer was retained as an ADA evaluator and expert witness in multiple court cases.
 She served as ADA advocate and forensic disability specialist for clients throughout the United States, and consulted on international cases.

 The cost for this course is only $50 for two hours of instruction.
 Once you purchase the course, you can access it online as long and as often as you want.

 Although this course does not award continuing education credits, you will be able to download a certificate of achievement upon completion.

 Part 1: How to protect yourself when facing a coercive controller

 - Implement strategies that will form a bubble of protection around you